meilisearch/documentation/learn/advanced/storage.md

 #### Database size

-When freeing entries from the database (in our case, removing documents from MeiliSearch), one can observe that no space disk is released.
+When freeing entries from the database (in our case, removing documents from Meilisearch), one can observe that no space disk is released.
 The space previously used by the entry is marked as free for LMDB but not made available for the operating system.
 Unlike other storage engines, LMDB chooses this design for performance issues as there is no need for a compaction phase.

-As a result, you may see that the disk occupied by LMDB and therefore by MeiliSearch keeps growing even if you are deleting indexes or documents.
+As a result, you may see that the disk occupied by LMDB and therefore by Meilisearch keeps growing even if you are deleting indexes or documents.
 This is normal behavior, and you can note that the database will not grow again if you write some data after deleting indexes or documents.

 #### Memory usage

-Since LMDB is memory mapped, it is the operating system that manages the real memory allocated (or not) to MeiliSearch.
+Since LMDB is memory mapped, it is the operating system that manages the real memory allocated (or not) to Meilisearch.

-Thus, if you run MeiliSearch as a standalone program on a server, LMDB will use the maximum RAM it can use.
+Thus, if you run Meilisearch as a standalone program on a server, LMDB will use the maximum RAM it can use.

-On the other hand, if you run MeiliSearch along with other programs, the OS will manage memory based on everyone's need.
-This makes MeiliSearch's memory usage quite flexible when used in development.
+On the other hand, if you run Meilisearch along with other programs, the OS will manage memory based on everyone's need.
+This makes Meilisearch's memory usage quite flexible when used in development.

 ::: tip
 **Virtual Memory != Real Memory**
 Virtual memory is the disk space a program requests from the OS.
 It is not the memory that the program will actually use.

-MeiliSearch will always demand a certain amount of space to use as a [memory map](#memory-mapping).
+Meilisearch will always demand a certain amount of space to use as a [memory map](#memory-mapping).
 This space will be used as virtual memory, but the amount of real memory (RAM) used will be much smaller.
 :::

 ## Measured disk usage